 An Argentine powerhouse who evolved from a Disney Channel star into a commanding Latin pop artist and fashion influencer.

-Martina Stoessel, known globally as Tini, didn't just ride the wave of teen stardom—she harnessed its energy to build a multifaceted adult career.
-Her breakthrough role as Violetta Castillo made her a household name across Latin America and Europe, but she deliberately shed the character's shadow.
-With the film 'Tini: The Movie,' she crafted a narrative about artistic rebirth that mirrored her own journey.
+Martina Stoessel, known as Tini, released the film 'Tini: The Movie' to craft a narrative about artistic rebirth after her breakthrough role as Violetta Castillo.
+The role made her a star across Latin America and Europe, but she deliberately shed the character's shadow.
 Her subsequent music, a blend of reggaeton, pop, and folk, has topped charts and showcased her powerful vocals and songwriting.
-Tini commands stages at major festivals, collaborates with artists like Alejandro Sanz and Sebastián Yatra, and has become a fashion force, often gracing international magazine covers.
-Her story is one of deliberate transformation, proving that a child star can define her own artistic identity with savvy and substantial talent.
+She commands stages at major festivals, collaborates with artists like Alejandro Sanz and Sebastián Yatra, and has become a fashion force, often gracing international magazine covers.
+Her story is one of deliberate transformation, proving a child star can define her own artistic identity.

 1997–2012